Can I Invoice a Company as an Individual?

 Ever wondered how many freelancers are there around the world?

-According to research, U.S. tops the list with roughly around 60 million freelancers followed by India with over 15 million freelancers and the list continues with millions from the rest of the world.
+According to research, the U.S. tops the list with roughly around 60 million freelancers followed by India with over 15 million freelancers and the list continues with millions from the rest of the world.

 Now the question is, does every freelancer have a registered name?
 Is the invoice which they send, legal?